 Importance of audience research

-- Audience understanding – Conducting audience research will enable you to get a better understanding of your audience, which in turn will help you connect with your customer and help your company grow.
+Conducting audience research will enable you to get a better understanding of your audience, which in turn will help you connect with your customers, communicated better with them and help your company grow.
 It enables you to be customer-centric, rather than product led in your thinking, for example.

 Defining the audience research problem

-Ask yourself what am I ultimately trying to achieve?
-What do I need to know to make a difference to what I’m already doing or I’m aware of?
+Ask yourself the relevant questions: “what am I ultimately trying to achieve?
+What do I need to know to make a difference to what I’m already doing or I’m aware of?“

 Matching the audience with the right questions